 We have many groups for every level and age-group (including adults).
 We assign students to the best groups for them.
 Most of our combos for young people rehearse on Saturday with some during the week too.
 18+ groups are usually all midweek.
 Contact us for more information.
 Once we know your child’s current level, usually trough a short in-person consultation, we’ll reccommend the best group options for them.

 |Monday:||Young adults (intermediate +)||Young adults 18 - 30 ish.|

 |Intermediate||kids & young teens|

 |Intermediate -advanced||kids & teens|

-The groups are led by JWA principal Dr. Saul Richardson, Gavin Ahearn, Deven Rahman, and Jack Stoneham with occasional guest tutors.
+The groups are led by JWA principal Dr Saul Richardson, Gavin Ahearn, Deven Rahman, Jack Stoneham, and Ragan Kang.
+We also have occasional special guest tutors.
 Contact us now to enrol.

 What are the benefits of playing in a jazz combo?